052223-java-angular/Soudry-P1-Backend/README.md

 - **As a user**, I want to be able my team of monsters to fit according to my preferences.
 - **As a user**, I want to be able to choose from a list of premade monsters to get started on the game faster.
 - **As a user**, I want to be able to choose which enemy team that I would fight.
+- **As a user**, I want to be able use my team of monsters to fight other teams of monsters..
 - **As a user**, I want to be able to influence combat with items or other abilities.
 - **As a user**, I want to be able to see a battle report to determine how well I did against my opponent so I can do better next time.

 ## MVP (Minimum Viable Product)

-- User registration and login
+- Welcome Page With Rules of the Game
-- Browsing and searching for products
+- Browsing and searching for monsters
-- Adding products to a shopping cart
+- Adding Monsters to team and modifying team.
-- Modifying the shopping cart
+- Premade Teams for you and the enemy
-- Secure payment process
+- Battle Functionality
+- Battle Item Functionality
+- Auto Mated and Manual Making.
 - Order history
-- Product rating and reviewing
+- Battle Report After the battle

 ## Stretch Stories

 - **As a user**, I want to be able to play the game on Munchy Mode.
+- **As a user**, I want to be able to able to win currency to spend on shop items.
+- **As a user**, I want there to be a shop to buy power ups.
 - **As a user**, I want to be able to build my own potential enemy teams.
 - **As a user**, I want to be randomly matched against opponents.
 - **As a user**, I want to be register an account to persist my monster teams.
+- **As a user**, I want to have a playable tutorial to understand how the game works

 ## Stretch Goals

-- Implementing a recommendation system based on user's previous purchases
-- Adding an admin role that can add, remove, or modify products
+- Implement Alternate Game Mode with custom rules called Munchy Mode.
+- Implement Currency and Shop functionality
-- Implementing promotional codes and discounts
+- Implementing the ability to create and alter teams for you to fight again.
-- Adding a wish list feature
+- Random matching of enemy team.
+- User Registration and Login
+- Tutorial Mode

 ## Tech Stacks

-- **Java**: The main programming language used for building the application.
+- **Java**: The programming language used to build the backend.
+- **Angular** The Framework used to build the front end.
-- **PostgreSQL**: Used as the database to store user, product, and order data.
+- **PostgreSQL**: Used as the database to persist .
 - **Maven or Gradle**: Used for managing project dependencies.
 - **JUnit**: A testing framework for Java applications, used to ensure our code works as expected.
 - **Log4j**: A logging utility for debugging purposes.